EL Course Overview

 Eight Week Community Rotation

-This advanced pharmacy practice experience occurs in a core community pharmacy location for a duration of 8 weeks (320 hours).
-Students will provide direct patient care and services in a clinical setting under the supervision of a qualified preceptor.
+This advanced pharmacy practice experience occurs in a community pharmacy location in Saskatchewan for a duration of 8 weeks (320 hours).
+Students will provide direct patient care activities and services in a clinical setting under the supervision of a qualified preceptor.
+Students are expected to contribute meaningfully, productively, and safely to direct patient care.

 Advanced Practice Experience: Elective Direct Patient Care (320 Hours)